Travante Williams

-Travante António Williams (born July 29, 1993) is an American-born naturalized Portuguese professional basketball player for Le Mans Sarthe of the French LNB Pro A and the Portuguese National Team.

-Before going to Portugal, Travante played for the San Francisco Rams, the Adams State Grizzlies and the Alaska Nanooks.
+Travante António Williams (born July 29, 1993) is an American-born naturalized Portuguese professional basketball player for Chorale Roanne of the LNB Élite and the Portugal national team.
+Before going to Portugal to play professionally, Williams played college basketball for the City College of San Francisco, Adams State University and the University of Alaska Fairbanks.

 National team career

 On August 21, 2025, Williams was named to Portugal's final roster for EuroBasket 2025.
 In the tournament, he led the Portuguese team in minutes and was second on the team in points, as they made the knockout rounds for the first time in team history.